ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 $$\int {(p_1 + p_2)^\lambda \over (q_1 + q_2)^{\lambda - 1}} \le \int {(\mu_1 + \mu_1)^\lambda \over (\nu_1 + \nu_2)^{\lambda - 1}}.$$

-Indeed, on one hand, Hypothesis 2 is a special case of Hypothesis 1 and on the other hand, given Hypothesis 2, Hypothesis 1 can be shown using induction by replacing one pair of densities a time.
+Indeed, on one hand, Conjecture 2 is a special case of Conjecture 1 and on the other hand, given Conjecture 2, Conjecture 1 can be shown using induction by replacing one pair of densities a time.

 Now let us prove Item 2.